KensingtonOscupant/phone-contacts-to-csv/README.md

 <h1>Convert your VCF contacts to CSV with ease! 📱💻</h1>
 <p>Do you want to have a simple CSV backup of your contacts, but dread doing it manually?
 Look no further!
-This script easily converts your VCF contacts to CSV, making it easy for you to store and access your contacts in a human-readable format.</p>
+This script easily converts your phone's contacts to CSV, making it easy for you to store and access your contacts in a human-readable format.
+Works for both Android and iOS.</p>
 <h2>Table of Contents</h2>
 <ol>
   <li><a href="#obtaining-the-vcf-file" target="_new">Obtaining the VCF file</a>